 This approach to planning can be applied to any reading session, be it shared, guided or whole class.
 We have seen incredible engagement from our children, with genuine investment in the books they’re reading along with greater confidence when handling unfamiliar texts and assessment style questions.
 The tool has encouraged teachers to prepare their children for unknown vocabulary, themes or contexts.
 Key comprehension skills are weaved throughout, without being singled out as the sole focus of a lesson.
 Teachers plan for deep exploration of the text with time built in for live reactions, connections to personal experiences, and a wide range of tasks to enable children to process what they have read (e.g. through art, drama, writing in character, story mapping, mood graphs, agree/disagree statements, ‘I wonder…?’)
 Children take pride in these sessions, recording work in a separate book just for Whole Class Reading.

-We currently use a mixture of Dandelion Readers and Songbirds Phonics in F2, Year 1 and some of Year 2.
+We currently use Dandelion Readers and Sounds Write decodable phonic books in F2, Year 1 and for some of Year 2.
 These provide children with at least one book to read at home that matches their current phonic level.

 We expect children to read 5 times at home throughout the week.
 We aim to read with each child on a 1:1 basis in school every fortnight.

 Two new library areas, one in KS1 and one in KS2, were recently designed and fitted.
-Our book-banded books have been restocked, including a range of non-schemed titles.
-Every year group also has a set of up to 80 high-quality ‘recommended reads’, specially selected for children to enjoy a range of authors, genres and diverse topics.
+Our books have been restocked and each year group also has a set of up to 80 high-quality ‘recommended reads’, specially selected for children to enjoy a range of authors, genres and diverse topics.

 News and Updates